platformsh/platformsh-docs/src/development/going-live.md

 Alternatively, you may provide your own third party SSL certificate from the SSL issuer of your choice at no charge from us.
 Please consult your SSL issuer for instructions on how to generate an SSL certificate.

 Platform.sh supports all kinds of certificates including domain-validated certificates, extended validation (EV) certificates, high-assurance certificates and wildcard certificates.
-(The use of HA or EV certificates is the main reason why you may wish to use a third party issuer rather than the default certificate.)
+The use of HA or EV certificates is the main reason why you may wish to use a third party issuer rather than the default certificate.
+You will also need a custom certificate if you use wildcard routes, as Let's Encrypt does not support wildcard certificates.

 A custom certificate is not necessary for development environments.
 Platform.sh automatically provides wildcard certificates that cover all \*.platform.sh domains, including development environments.